SzparaLab/viramp-project/viramp-docs/viramp_intro.rst

 `de novo` Contig assembly
 ------------------------
-Next, the pipeline assembles the short reads into longer contigs, by default the **One-click pipeline** uses `velvet <https://www.ebi.ac.uk/~zerbino/velvet/>`_.
-Two alternatives, `SPAdes <http://bioinf.spbau.ru/spades>`_ and `VICUNA <http://www.broadinstitute.org/scientific-community/science/projects/viral-genomics/vicuna>`_ , are provided and can be selected either as individual tools or through the advanced options in the one-click pipeline.
+Next, the pipeline assembles the short reads into longer contigs.
+By default the **One-click pipeline** uses `velvet <https://www.ebi.ac.uk/~zerbino/velvet/>`_.
+Two alternatives, `SPAdes <http://bioinf.spbau.ru/spades>`_ and `VICUNA <http://www.broadinstitute.org/scientific-community/science/projects/viral-genomics/vicuna>`_ , are provided and can be selected as either individual tools or through the advanced options in the one-click pipeline.

 .. image:: manual-pic/de-novo.png